 However, a few days, weeks, or even months later you started bleeding.
 Or maybe you got the news at your appointment.
 No heartbeat.
-Your emotions range from disbelief and shock, to devastation, to anger.
+As you go through the stages of grief, your emotions range from disbelief and shock, to devastation, to anger.
 You cry.
 You question.
 You rage.
 You may even feel devoid of emotion…but you are not alone.
 You wonder how to cope with miscarriage.

 Cope with Miscarriage

 However, I’m very aware that these numbers mean nothing when the number is you…or a loved one.
-As someone who has dealt with several miscarriages, I want to be able to support you through this hard time.
+As someone who has dealt with several miscarriages, I want to be able to support you through the grieving process.

 So what are some things that are helpful when dealing with miscarriage?
 How can you heal emotionally from a miscarriage?
 How do you grieve your miscarriage and move forward?
 Here are some things that are helpful to know.